-b) Defendants' Standard Uniform All-Risk Commercial Property Insurance Policies c) Plaintiff's Factual Allegations
+Defendants' Standard Uniform All-Risk Commercial Property Insurance Policies

-- 33. Hanover's insurance policies issued to Plaintiff and the Class Members are "all risk" commercial property polices which cover loss or damage to the covered premises resulting from all risks other than those expressly excluded. - 34.
-Plaintiff's Policy, as well as the policies of other Class Members, are standard forms that are used by Hanover for all insureds having applicable coverage.
+- 34. The insurance policies Defendants issued to Plaintiff and the Class members are "all risk" commercial property polices which cover loss or damage to the covered premises resulting from all risks other than those expressly excluded. - 35.
+Plaintiff's Policy, as well as the Policies of other Class members, are standard forms that are used by Defendants for all insureds having applicable coverage and provide identical or substantially similar coverage for all Class members.